-The authorization policy is used to define what data is delivered to the applications behind Web Applications.
+The authorization policy is used to define what data is delivered to the actual applications associated with the Application configurations in SSO.
 In practice, the authorization policy adds attributes with name and value to the ticket response message for a web application.
 No other attributes are delivered to the web application.
 In this way, the information exposed about a user to applications can be restricted.
 For data security, it is best practice to send only the minimum amount of information required by the web application.
 For this reason, it is strongly recommended to use an authorization policy for all web applications.

 Arbitrary attribute names and values can be sent using the text tag.
 For example, if an application accepts an attribute called LOGONAME to customize the main screen appearance, this field could be set explicitly to EXAMPLE COMPANY for all users of that application.